PAJIBADE/Portfolio/README.md

 # Portfolio
-This is my personal Portfolio Website
+This is my personal Portfolio Website login Script
+In your local machine, do these:
+1. Run npm install

+2. Run npm start